 Summer is a great time for relaxing with a cocktail.
 Making it with coffee can be a perfect touch for a refreshing and invigorating experience.
 These are three perfect summer coffee cocktails that you can make even if you’re not an experienced bartender.
 They’re simple but enjoyable, and they’re even better when you use the highest-quality coffee.

-If you tend to have trouble with acid reflux when you drink coffee, be sure you make them with a low acid coffee, such as Alex’s Acid Free Coffee.
+If you tend to have trouble with acid reflux when you drink coffee, be sure you make them with a low acid coffee, such as Alex’s Low-Acid Organic Coffee.

 What’s better than a regular martini?
 What about a coffee martini?
 It gives a different flavor to this classic drink and you can have it before or after your meal.
 The super cool part about this recipe is the coffee rim.
 It’s like a sugar rim on a pina colada, or a salt rim on a margarita.
 Here’s how to make the recipe.

 ½ cup of whole coffee beans or ¼ cup of coffee grinds.